Zoe Saldana Has Long Forgiven Britney Spears For Her 2014 Pregnancy Faux Pas: ‘It Was So Innocent’

 — Britney Spears (@britneyspears) August 4, 2014

-For those who need a reminder of the “great memories,” check out the 2002 Crossroads trailer featuring Zoe Saldana, Taryn Manning and Britney Spears, below!
+For those who need a reminder of the “great memories,” check out the 2002 Crossroads trailer featuring Zoe Saldana, Taryn Manning, and Britney Spears below!

 [Featured Image by Paramount Films/Zomba Films]